-Working with heavier paints led to a consideration of depth in art, literally.
-These sculptures, or perhaps more accurately bas-reliefs, were at first modelled in clay then cast in plaster and painted.
+Working with heavier paints led to a consideration of depth, literally.
+The sculptures or, perhaps more accurately, bas-reliefs, were first modelled in clay then cast in plaster and painted.
 More recent scenes (at the top) are mixed media.
-They are loosely based on scenes in South Wales.
+They portray scenes in South Wales.
 Many have lights fitted, as you can see.

 Sychnant Pass, North Wales, 40 x 29.3 x 17.5 cm deep (14" x 11" x 7").